-We explain how to access different mental health services in Germany, as well as private health insurance, emergency support, and more.
+Learn how to access mental health services in Germany, including psychiatry, addiction counseling, eating disorder support, and crisis lines.

 - Overview of mental health in Germany